sainnhe/khn/content/first-step/build-and-modify-the-freebsd-kernel.md

 ### Get the Source Code

-Most of the time the source code is installed along with the operating system, in `/usr/src`.
+Typically, the source code is installed along with the operating system in `/usr/src`.
 If this directory doesn't exist, you can obtain the source code like this:

 ```
 # git clone https://git.freebsd.org/src.git /usr/src